 Yoga has played a transformative role in Lisa’s life, as it has helped her quiet her mind of the habitual and often negative thoughts that had existed through various stages of her growth.
 Yoga allows her the awareness to deliberately choose thoughts that are empowering and make her feel a sense of peace and connection with everyone and everything around her.Lisa continues to be a student of Yoga, and considers her 500 Hour training with Srii Dharma Mittra to be most influential.
 She has also completed 100 hours with Baron Baptiste, and 200 hours with Lisa Taylor and Sarah Gingrich.
 Additional trainings and immersions with Kathryn Budig, Seane Corn, Gina Caputo, Bryan Kest, Kino Macgregor and Phillip Askew have also been highly influential to her teaching and practice.
 Lisa’s classes are challenging enough for experienced practitioners, yet simple enough and totally approachable for newer yogis.
 She uses positive affirmations to create a meditative flow, while still focusing on proper body alignment.
 She invites you to share her passion for personal growth, physical movement and deep connection with our true selves by practicing with her.
 Aside from being the co-founder of Dana Hot Yoga, she has completed Doctoral studies in Special Education, and has researched and developed an integrative yoga based program entitled Body Centered Therapy, which is designed for children with Autism Spectrum Disorder.
 Lisa is also an Adjunct Professor in the Graduate Education Department at St. Joseph’s University.
 She is the proud mother of two daughters, a dog Buddha, and two cats, Dalli and Samadhi.

-Dorian Mitchell ~ Dorian has been a business owner in the Philadelphia area for nearly a decade.
-He has extensive experience and management skills that have been tested across various arenas including sales, marketing, and health care.
+While yoga calls to us for many reasons, Dorian started his yoga practice while in the courtship of dating his now wife.
+He completed the Dana Hot Yoga 200 Hour Teacher Training in 2011, and has continued his studies in the Rocket Yoga method with Amber Jean yoga baby of the late Larry Schultz.
+He looks forward to sharing acceptance, fostering an environment that promotes the idea of function over form, and most importantly, FUN!
+Off the mat, Dorian has been a business owner in the Philadelphia area for nearly a decade.
 As a Philadelphia native and graduate of St. Joseph’s University there is a soft spot in his heart for the western side of the city.
 Consequently, when it was time to decide on a place to launch Dana Hot Yoga with his wife and business partner he chose Bala Cynwyd, PA.
-This venture allowed him to find complete fulfillment by harmoniously blending his inherent creative talents and veracious entrepreneurial appetite with his calling to work in the health and wellness industry.
-For the past 6 years Dorian has served as the Director of operations at Dana Hot Yoga.
+This venture allowed him to find complete fulfillment by harmoniously blending his veracious entrepreneurial appetite with his calling to work in the health and wellness industry.
+For the past 7 years Dorian has served as the Director of operations at Dana Hot Yoga.
 Under his leadership the company has maintained consistent annual growth in memberships, revenues and market penetration.

 Jen found yoga in 2010 while training for her first marathon and began practicing regularly as a means to strengthen her body and mind.
 She instantly loved the challenge of power yoga to allow her mind to stay focused in the present moment and feels it is a wonderful compliment to running.
 She truly believes yoga is for everyone and the goal should be to encourage us to be a little better than we were before by practicing patience and making an effort, both on and off the mat.
 Jen completed her 200 hour Hot Vinyasa Training at Dana Hot Yoga and is grateful for the opportunity to continue to learn, practice, and teach in an amazing community.
 She enjoys a challenging, sweaty, vinyasa/ power class, with an emphasis on variety, fun, and mindfulness.